joecorcoran/talks/traits/traits.markdown

 # Problems
 * Implied design

-^ There is application logic buried in those implications, rather than clearly stated.
+^ There is application logic buried in implied behaviour, rather than clearly stated.

 ---